Cross building setup

 Project matrix

-sbt 2.x introduces project matrix, which enables cross building to happen in parallel.
+sbt 2.x introduces project matrix, which enables cross building to happen in parallel by representing cross build using subprojects.

 organization := "com.example"